British Political History (L2010E)

 Autumn teaching

-This module will give you an overview of the key questions, concepts and controversies in modern British political history, with a particular emphasis on the period since 1945.
+This module will give you an overview of the key questions, concepts and controversies in modern British political history.
+There is a particular emphasis on the period since 1945.
+We will also consider how the political nation is defined: which voices are heard, which are excluded, and how this has changed over time.

-You will gain an understanding of both academic and political debates on topics such as the postwar 'consensus', Thatcherism and New Labour, and will also be introduced to some of the ways in which politicians throughout this period have presented their own interpretations of British political history.
+These topics will be studied not only as subjects of academic analysis, but also of ongoing political discussion and contention.
+We will trace their impact on later political debates and examine the ways in which politicians throughout this period have presented their own interpretations of British political history.

 Teaching